Category Archives: Uncategorized

 Filed under Uncategorized

 In my blog:the masterful suborning of Christians by the Evil One, I talked about how the leftist media and some christians are consumed with hate and disdain for the President, while North Korea develops weapon that is aimed at destroying the United States.
 I am astonished that the leftist media and liberals are surprised that North Korea test fired a missile that could hit the mainland of continental US.
 The outrage over this recent missile launch is laughable.
 We have wasted more than one year and millions of dollars on the so called Russian investigation into our election, while our service members die in large numbers as a result cuts to our defense budgets, making it difficult for the military to service it’s equipments or purchase state of the art armaments to fight and win wars.
 Then you have those who want the President impeached because he is not presidential (what ever that means ).
 It’s time for these individuals to wake up!
 Maybe believe in God or something other.
-I can’t for the life of me understand how people will wake every morning chearing the failure of another person simply because he/she doesn’t fit their mold, instead of thanking God for being alive.
+I can’t for the life of me understand how people will wake every morning cheering the failure of another person simply because he/she doesn’t fit their mold, instead of thanking God for being alive.
 Some of these individuals call themselves Christians and are ready to stand in the place of God, ready unleash their wrath on the infidels……..

 1 Comment